rust-lang/rust/src/doc/trpl/getting-started.md

 ## Writing and Running a Rust Program

-Next, make a new source file next and call it *main.rs*.
+Next, make a new source file and call it *main.rs*.
 Rust files always end in a *.rs* extension.
 If you’re using more than one word in your filename, use an underscore to separate them; for example, you'd use *hello_world.rs* rather than *helloworld.rs*.